 Kitakyushu Fukuoka, Japan Travel Guide

 Kitakyushu sits at the northern tip of Kyushu, Japan.
 It borders the Kanmon Strait, a narrow waterway dividing Kyushu from Honshu, Japan's main island.
-This location influenced its history and development.
+This place influenced its past and development.
 The city forms the northern gateway to Fukuoka Prefecture, Japan’s fifth-largest prefecture by population.
 To its west lies the larger city of Fukuoka, while to its south, the landscape shifts to mountains and rural areas.
 The Seto Inland Sea extends in an easterly direction, revealing numerous islands.

 Kitakyushu is a deep history.
 Its roots extend back centuries, with strategic importance due to its location on the Kanmon Strait.
 During Japan’s feudal era, the area functioned as a defensive point and a regional trade hub.
 Kokura Castle, first built in the early 17th century, represents this period.
 It stood as an emblem of authority for the Hosokawa and Ogasawara clans.

 The Meiji Restoration in the late 19th century brought major shifts.
 Kitakyushu became a foundation of Japan's industrial revolution.
-The Yawata Steel Works, established in 1901, transformed the region into a heavy industrial hub.
+The Yawata Steel Works, started in 1901, transformed the region into a heavy industrial hub.
 This brought prosperity and a large workforce.
-The metropolitan industrial past is acknowledged today as part of the UNESCO World Heritage "Sites of Japan's Meiji Industrial Revolution."
+The metropolitan industrial past is acknowledged today as part of the UNESCO World Heritage "Sites from Japan's Meiji Industrial Revolution."
 Kitakyushu later became a leader in environmental rehabilitation, evolving from a polluted industrial zone into a model "Green Growth City."

 A city of distinct districts, each with its own appeal.